-Rossing Center at the Open House (Ramle)
+Rossing Center at the Open House in Ramle (in cooperation with the Friends of the Open House)

 About the program